Sam Mooibroek

 Samuel Vincent Mooibroek (moy-brook-') (born October 9, 1999) is a Canadian curler from Kitchener, Ontario.
-He currently skips his own team out of Whitby.

 Career

 Youth

 Mooibroek won his first provincial title in 2016 at the U18 Ontario Curling Championships, skipping his own team of Emerson Steffler, Mathew Garner and Spencer Dunlop.
 With a new lineup the following season, he was unsuccessful in defending his title with the Hazen Enman rink taking first.
 For his last year of U18, he joined Enman at the third position.
 The team reached the provincial final where they lost to Joshua Leung, finishing second.

 Aged out of U18, Mooibroek reunited with former teammates Garner and Dunlop and brought on new third Ryan Fayaz for the 2018–19 season.
 With the goal of winning the Ontario U-21 Curling Championships, the team finished second through the round robin with a 5–2 record.
-After beating Cameron Goodkey in the semifinal, they reached the final where they gave up steals in the ninth and tenth ends to lose the game 8–7 to Sam Steep.
+After beating Aiden Poole in the semifinal, they reached the final where they gave up steals in the ninth and tenth ends to lose the game 8–7 to Sam Steep.
 Despite this, they stayed together the following year with Garner and Fayaz switching positions.
 At provincials, they again qualified for the playoffs with a 4–3 record but were eliminated in the semifinal after a loss to Jordan McNamara, settling for third.
 In his final year of junior eligibility, the COVID-19 pandemic caused both the Ontario and Canadian junior championships to be cancelled, ending his junior career.